Spiritual Immersion-My Personal Story

 So then what most people are afraid of, in such a process as spiritual immersion, happened to me: bankruptcy, a second divorce, isolation, and a lot of emotional and physical purging.
 I wanted it to be over ASAP!
 However, as I began to take the steps to self-discovery, in relation to my spirit self, I started to dance with God, if you will.
 I started to learn how to dance with God, how to learn to dance with myself as God, to learn to dance with myself as this Divine Oneness that I said I was.
 Though I would talk the words, I wasn’t walking or in this case dancing my talk.
 So, even though this process that I hoped would be over in a matter of months, and has lasted now almost a decade, has evolved into just an exquisite relationship with the Divine Universe within me.
 I feel so blessed to have come to know myself and Spirit to the degree that I have.
 And, I know now there is so much more to learn through direct experience – not just reading and writing about it.

 So my intention with these podcasts on spiritual immersion: taking the plunge is to support and empower you to be with yourself with a lot of compassion and kindness, and to know yourself through this process, and to let you know that you’re not alone, and to know that there are sources out there that will support you.
 These supports won’t make the process easier.
-They just may make it more comfortable to know you’re not alone, and it still will feel like you’re alone, and you’re not, but it will feel that way.
+They just may make it more comfortable to know you’re not alone, even when it feels like you are.
 But you’re not!
-You get the picture!
+You get the picture.

 To hear all the episodes in this podcast, Spiritual Immersion: Taking the Plunge, click here.